-- (a) required to hold hearings for the purposes of an inquiry; or - (b) holding an inquiry under section 11 in relation to a competitive neutrality complaint made under Division 2 of Part 4; - a person must not, in relation to the inquiry: - (c) give information to the Commission, whether orally or in writing, that the person knows to be false or misleading in a material particular; or - (d) give evidence at a hearing before the Commission that the person knows to be false or misleading in a material particular; or - (e) send to the Commission, under section 48, a statement or document containing material that the person knows to be false or misleading in a material particular.
+- (a) required to hold hearings for the purposes of an inquiry; or - (b) holding an inquiry under section 11 in relation to a competitive neutrality complaint made under Division 2 of Part 4;

+a person must not, in relation to the inquiry:

+(c) give information to the Commission, whether orally or in writing, that the person knows to be false or misleading in a material particular; or

+- (d) give evidence at a hearing before the Commission that the person knows to be false or misleading in a material particular; or - (e) send to the Commission, under section 48, a statement or document containing material that the person knows to be false or misleading in a material particular.

-Note: This penalty is a maximum penalty (section 4D, Crimes Act 1914).
+- Note 1: This penalty is a maximum penalty (section 4D, Crimes Act 1914).
 A court may impose an appropriate fine instead of or as well as imprisonment (subsection 4B(2), Crimes Act 1914).
 If a body corporate is convicted of the offence, a court may impose a fine not more than 5 times the maximum fine that the court could impose on an individual for the same offence (subsection 4B(3), Crimes Act 1914).
-Penalty units are defined in section 4AA of the Crimes Act 1914.
+Penalty units are defined in section 4AA of the Crimes Act 1914. - Note 2: Chapter 2 of the Criminal Code sets out the general principles of criminal responsibility.